GuillaumeKoessler/learning_kaggle_sessions/README.md

 All the packages a listed in the *requirements.txt* folder

-**But** you will need to install manually the package names "learntools" from kaggle in order to make the exercices in your local machine.
+You will need to install manually the package names "learntools" from kaggle in order to exercices in your local machine.

 In order to do this you'll have to follow these steps :